Tbeck202/Portfolio/README.md

 ## Popcorn Pals

-Popcorn pals is a fully functioning RESTful application built with node.js, express.js, mongodb, mongoose and styled with Bootstrap 4.
+Popcorn pals is a fully functioning RESTful application built with node.js, express.js, mongodb, mongoose and styled with Bootstrap 4 and Sass/scss.
 The purpose of the app is to keep track of the movies watched by a group of people taking part in a challenge to watch as many new movies possible throughout the year.
 I'm really proud of this project and it makes me happy to see it being used in real-time by my friends as we do this movie challenge.
 You can see the application [here](https://popcorn-pals.herokuapp.com/).

 ## Jazz match